NavyaSreeKanakala/pig-hive-hcatalog-hue/README.md

 xiii.
 Analyze the number of customers who are likely to make use of technical support provided by company select count(techsupport) from telco where techsupport == 'Yes'

+Future Possibilities
+As data is stored in Hive tables and Hive has SQL-like structure, we can explore it in 2 ways:
+  1. Pulling data from Hive tables to Spark SQL using HiveContext
+  2. Storing data of Hive tables to HDFS and then read stored HDFS data into Zeppelin using Spark